chrisemunt/mg_web/README.md

 ### v2.1.11 (20 November 2020)

 * Correct a fault that led to **mg\_web** not working correctly under Nginx on the Raspberry Pi.

+### v2.1.12 (23 November 2020)

+* Ensure that API bindings to the DB Server are gracefully closed when the web server terminates the hosting worker process.
+This correction does not affect configurations using network based connectivity between **mg\_web** and the DB Server.